 Unfortunately, this joke is pretty accurate.
 How many results do you look through when you search for something on Google?
 Most people don’t even make it through the first page before they find what they’re looking for.
-If your content isn’t optimized to do well in search engines, the chance that your target audience will find you in their searches is minuscule.
+If your content doesn't adhere to the best practices and isn’t optimized to do well in search engines, the chance that your target audience will find you in their searches is minuscule.

 SEO and content marketing go hand in hand, helping one another.
-SEO can significantly increase the reach and visibility of your content.
+SEO can significantly increase the reach and visibility of your content, so writing it with SEO in mind is a must.
 While social media helps you get to your target audience, the SEO strategy’s goal is to help your pages become visible to those looking for content (and products) similar to yours.

 The keywords you choose for your content can help determine where your site lands in the search results, so go beyond the terms that make sense.
 The words customers use often differ from what a business uses, so always factor in audience knowledge of the topic, interests/needs, the popularity of the keyword, and the keywords used by your competition.

 The SEMrush Keyword Magic tool is a great resource to use when researching keywords for your blog and can help you identify your competitor’s best keywords.
 For best results, you’ll want to strike a balance of keywords that have higher search volumes (meaning users are typing it in more often) and lower competition terms (meaning that other sites aren’t trying to rank for it as much).